landlessness/zetta-fona-bonescript-driver/README.md

 Send a text message to the phoneNumber.

+### Design

+#### Queueing
+The Zetta FONA driver uses a `queue` to execute underlying `serial` commands.
+The driver periodically executes `serial` commands in order to `monitor` key properties of the device.
+The internally-generated `serial` requests are `push`ed onto the back of the queue.
+Requests created by API consumers and other clients are `unshift`ed to the front of the queue.

+#### Parsing
+Write operations to the `serial` port are non-blocking.
+Parsing of the `serial` data is via an event emitter.

+So, in order for a long-running command - like requesting triangulated location - to finish before the next `serial` command is attempted the data parsing must send a signal to control the execution of the next write command.

+This is accomplished by...

 ###Resources
 While designing and developing this node.js driver for FONA the following resources were helpful: